The School is proud of the success of our alumni in many fields. You can read some of their stories here.

-Bernard Kachoyan (1980, PhD 1986) is Principal Research Scientist and Head of Maritime Capability Studies with the Defence Science and Technology Organisation.
-He was closely involved with the School in organising a one-week course on complex systems in 2007.
+Bernard Kachoyan (1980, PhD 1986) is Head of Maritime Requirements Analysis, Maritime Operations Research with the Defence Science and Technology Organisation.
+Bernard is on the School's Advisory Board.

 Neil Ormerod (PhD, 1979), left, was appointed professor of theology at the Australian Catholic University in Jan 2005.
 His son John Ormerod (2004) gained a PhD from UNSW and has joined the University of Sydney as a lecturer in Statistics.